 #2: Avocado Oil

-A great suppliant for moisture and vitamin E, avocado oil will ensure that your hair shaft is properly moisturized.
+A great suppliant to seal in moisture and vitamin E, avocado oil will ensure that your hair shaft can properly retain moisture.
 It is also potent in essential unsaturated fatty acids which helps soften your damaged strands and regain their natural vitality.

 Even though avocado oil has a slightly thicker consistency than argan oil, it is still usable on low porosity hair.
-It can easily penetrate your cuticles and add moisture to the medulla without creating a film over your hair follicles.
+It can easily penetrate your cuticles and help keep moisture in the medulla without creating a film over your hair follicles.